Eratosthenes: Mathematics, music theory and metaphysics

-In mathematics, the sieve of Eratosthenes (Greek: κόσκινον Ἐρατοσθένους), one of a number of prime number sieves, is a simple, ancient algorithm for finding all prime numbers up to any given limit.
+Eratosthenes' sieve is one of a number of prime number sieves, and is a simple, ancient algorithm for finding all prime numbers up to any given limit.
 It does so by iteratively marking as composite, i.e., not prime, the multiples of each prime, starting with the multiples of 2.
 The multiples of a given prime are generated starting from that prime, as a sequence of numbers with the same difference, equal to that prime, between consecutive numbers.
 This is the sieve's key distinction from using trial division to sequentially test each candidate number for divisibility by each prime.

+A secondary subject of Platonikos was music theory, in which Eratosthenes applied the theory of proportions to music, In this regard he is considered one of the oldest authorities in the field of music in antiquity.
+The scholar Ptolemy preserved Eratosthenes' calculations for the tetrachord, which show that he used the "Pythagorean" tuning, which he then refined.
+Eratosthenes also knew and considered the system of the music theorist Aristoxenus.
+However, Ptolemy does not disclose how he proceeded with his calculations.

+Eratosthenes also addressed metaphysics such as the doctrine of the soul in the Platonikos.
+Like the Platonist Crantor, by whom he was probably influenced, he held the view that the soul could not be purely immaterial, but must also have something corporeal about it, for it exists in the world of sensible things; moreover, it is always in a body.
+This is based on the idea that the soul can only grasp sensible objects if it has a corresponding disposition in its own structure.
+Accordingly, it is a mixture of two components, one incorporeal and one corporeal.

 Works

-Eratosthenes was one of the most pre-eminent scholarly figures of his time, and produced works covering a vast area of knowledge before and during his time at the Library.
+Eratosthenes was one of the most eminent scholars of his time, and produced works covering a vast area of knowledge before and during his time at the Library.
 He wrote on many topics – geography, mathematics, philosophy, chronology, literary criticism, grammar, poetry, and even old comedies.
-Unfortunately, there are no documents left of his work after the destruction of the Library of Alexandria.
+There are no documents left of his work after the destruction of the Library of Alexandria.